SemanticBeeng/lms-clean/report.md

 ### Lifted types

 A lifted type represents that same type at a future stage.
-For instance, the lifted type of an integer is a declaration that once staged, this same value will represent an integer.
+For instance, the lifted type of an integer is a declaration that, once staged, this same value will represent an integer.
 So instead of manipulating an integer directly, you manipulate an "integer once staged".

-Although similar those programs are different:
+Although similar in form those programs are different in nature:

 This one is a standard program stating that a, b are integers and that c is their sum.